 4) Sponsors and promotion of products and businesses through VegfestUK

-VegfestUK has a policy of encouraging creative vegan education and our talks, demos, workshops discussion and suchlike will reflect this.
+VegfestUK has a policy of encouraging creative vegan education and our talks, demos, workshops discussion and suchlike reflect this.

 7) Campaign Groups

-For 2018, we are asking that all campaign groups that exhibit at VegfestUK include vegan education as part of their outreach work.
+We request that all campaign groups that exhibit at VegfestUK include vegan education as part of their outreach work.